Shubham-Balgotra/Ava-Artificial-Virtual-Assistant/README.md

 2. Install the required Python libraries by creating a virtual environment and using pip:

-   ##### GO to the directory where you clone this repository in your local machine.
+   <p>GO to the directory where you clone this repository in your local machine.
 Click on the directory path "C:\Users\SPSA\Desktop\ava_ai", remove it and type cmd.
-Hit enter.
+Hit enter.</p>

    ```bash
    pip install -r requirements.txt